ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-•I water until the senses return, when salt wilt
+I water until the senses return, when salt wilt
 A harpoon is . described which makes the I immediately restore the patient from the leth-&#x27;
 vvitale kill himself.
 Themore he pullsthe e &quot; I Q&#x27;
 in a fit,. the feet should be&#x27;placed in warm